jasminemograby/DIRECTORY3/docs/System-Knowledge.md

 ### 7.2 Course Completion Feedback
 **Process**:
-1. After course completion, Course Builder sends feedback data to Directory:
+1. After course completion, Course Builder sends feedback data to Directory via `/api/fill-content-metrics`:
    - feedback
    - course_id
    - course_name
    - learner_id
-2. Directory updates employee profile to display completed courses and feedback
+2. Directory checks if employee passed the exam (from Assessment integration)
 3. **Only courses with passed post-course exam** are displayed as completed
+4. Directory updates employee profile to display completed courses and feedback
+5. **Failed courses**:
-4. **Failed courses**: If Assessment identifies new verified skills, Skills Engine updates Directory with new skills, but failed course is NOT shown under completed courses
+   - If Assessment identifies new verified skills, Skills Engine updates Directory with new skills
+   - But failed course is **NOT shown** under completed courses
+   - Skills are updated automatically (no button needed)

 **Integration Points**:
 - Course Builder (sends completion feedback)